30. Traditional B&W Photogrpahy: Constructing & Using a Pinhole Camera

 So, first you need to load your camera.
 That's easy.
 Go into the darkroom (first take off any light-emitting devices!).
 Pull off the lid and stick a piece of photo-sensitive paper inside (shiny side facing up).

-If you find it's too big to fit, trim it down.
-If it's too loose, tape the back of the paper to the box.
-Now, put the lid back on, and seal it by wrapping the edges with thick tape.
+If you find it's too big to fit, trim the paper down.
+If it's too loose, tape the back of the paper to inside of the box.
+It's good to pre-cut 4"x5" pieces and keep them in a box for your students - it limits waste.

 You may now leave the darkroom and find a suitable subject to shoot - note you only get one shot at a time.
+If you take two shots on one paper, you'll get a double exposure - which could be a cool idea to try.

-To take a photo, place your pinhole camera somewhere flat and stable, pull back the tape "shutter" and let the light expose your paper.
 Depending on where you are, the times can vary greatly.
-Outside on a sunny day, you may find that 8 seconds is plenty of time for exposure.
+Outside on a sunny day, you may find that 5-8 seconds is plenty of time for an exposure.
 In a dimly lit hall, you may need to wait 15 minutes or longer!
 In a case like that, you really want your camera steady and motionless.
 Use these shutter times to start with, and then develop your picture.
-Depending on how they come out return to your shooting location and try a different exposure time - this art form relies on trial and error to get it right.
+Depending on how they come out, return to your shooting location and try a different exposure time - this art form relies on trial and error to get it right.

 3. Developing Your Negative Print

 To develop your photo, take it back to the darkroom, take it out of the camera and use the chemistry, just as I explain in this lesson (no need to repeat it here).
+For students who don't understand the process, they may open their cameras outside of the darkroom in their excitement to "see the photo!"
+Which, of course, ruins the photo.
+This is why it's important to have them make photograms first, to learn darkroom development process.

 4. Making a Positive From Your Negative